SuperMuel/so_insights/ingester/README.md

 - Task Creation: Ingestion tasks are created based on configurations.
 - Web Search: Performs searches using DuckDuckGo API based on predefined queries.
 - RSS Feed Ingestion: Fetches and processes articles from RSS feeds.
+- Content Fetching and Cleaning: Fetches full article content from URLs using Firecrawl, and cleans it to remove irrelevant elements using gpt-4o-mini
 - Data Storage: Stores articles in MongoDB and indexes them in Pinecone.
 - Vector Synchronization: Ensures MongoDB and Pinecone are in sync.